hackeryarn/blog/content/post/rust-macros-3.md

 }
 ```

 The next two captures only differ in the separator (`or` and `and`).
-They both capture all the parts of a single comparison expression and the next set of expressions as a repeating `tt`, just like we did in our original `where` clause.
-Then we can put together our conditional from the captures and join it, using `&&` or `||`, with another call to `where_clause!`.
+They both capture all the parts of a single comparison expression, just like the base case, and capture any remaining expression as a repeating `tt`.
+Then we can put together our conditional from and join it, using `&&` or `||`, with another call to `where_clause!`.
 This is safe to do because we know that every arm of `where_clause!` will produce a valid conditional expression.

 ### Stepping through complex expansions

 That was a lot of abstract code.
-Luckily, we can use the debugging tools to get a clearer image of how all of this evaluates:
+Luckily, we can use the debugging tools to get a clearer picture of how all of this evaluates:

 ```rust
 let results: Vec<(String, i64)> =